chocolatey/choco-wiki/FeaturesBranding.md

 * splash_1250x540.png

-**NOTE:** The reason that there are multiple splash screen images is because Chocolatey GUI makes a decision, based on the resolution of the screen, which splash screen image to display to the user.
+> :memo: **NOTE:** The reason that there are multiple splash screen images is because Chocolatey GUI makes a decision, based on the resolution of the screen, which splash screen image to display to the user.